Current Courses at TED University

 EE 205 – Software Tools for Electrical Engineering

-A compulsory undergraduate course introducing MATLAB-based software tools and computational methods for electrical engineering applications.
+A second-year undergraduate course introducing MATLAB-based software tools and computational methods for electrical engineering applications.

 EE 312 – Communication Systems I

-A compulsory undergraduate course covering communication systems, modulation techniques, and noise analysis.
+A third-year undergraduate course covering communication systems, modulation techniques, and noise analysis.

 EE 462 – Power System Analysis

-An undergraduate elective covering power system modeling, load flow, fault analysis, smart grids, and renewables.
+A senior-level undergraduate course covering power system modeling, load flow, fault analysis, smart grids, and renewables.

 Course materials, including lecture notes and supplementary resources, are available through the TEDU LMS.